pseudovicky/100DaysOfJavaScript/#53 | Callback Hell & Pyramid of Doom/README.md

 This is sometimes called "Callback hell" or "Pyramid of Doom"

-The "pyramid" of these calls grows to wards the right with every asynchronous action.
-Soon it ssbirals out of control. so
+The "pyramid" of these calls grows towards the right with every asynchronous action.
+Soon it spirals out of control. so this way of coding isn't good!